marcosvilhena87/AoE_DE_Bot/README.md

 fractions of the entire screen.
 The default values in `config.json` are placeholders and should be calibrated for your setup.

 The `resource_panel` uses a span-based ROI builder that measures the gap between consecutive icons. `max_width` caps the width of each region when the gap is wide.
-The default `narrow_mode` of `"fit"` keeps the ROI confined to the available span even if it is narrower than `min_width`.
-Switch to `"anchor"` to skip spans that fall below `min_width` and rely on `HUD_ANCHOR` estimates, or use `"right"` to align the ROI to the following icon.
+If the gap is smaller than `min_width`, the ROI shrinks to fit the available space.

 ### OCR tuning